camdenflater/BikeStores/README.md

 # BikeStores
-SQL query authoring using sample database BikeStores from SQLServerTutorial.net
+SQL query authoring and Power BI visualizing using sample database BikeStores

 Objective: Use SQL to analyze data and solve real world data reporting and modeling needs